-A Visual Story: Milly Thompson - My Body Temperature is Feeling Fine
+A Visual Story Milly Thompson: My Body Temperature is Feeling Good

 This exhibition is open Wednesday to Sunday, from 10:00-18:00.
 You can drop-in for free anytime during our opening hours.